 The data and research editor is expected to work closely with other team members and media partners to identify different ways in which data and research work could help answer reporting needs.
 ICIJ is looking for someone who is not afraid of leading, proposing ideas and collaborating with others, while sometimes dealing with complex data that could involve millions of records in a jumble of file formats.

-To work at ICIJ, you will need to be an effective collaborator, willing to work with colleagues and partners in different time zones, departments and languages (this might mean meetings at odd times of the day.)
+To work at ICIJ, you will need to be an effective collaborator, willing to work with colleagues and partners in different time zones, departments and languages.
 Not only will you get to work with some of the world’s best journalists on international investigations, but you’ll also be a valued part of the ICIJ team.
 We want someone who isn’t afraid to share their ideas and willing to step in where needed.
-This position will also require some travel to newsrooms around the world, including Africa, Asia and Latin America.

-The team at ICIJ is small but highly ambitious, creative, energetic and passionate about our mission: producing investigative journalism with global impact.
+The team at ICIJ is small but highly ambitious, creative, energetic and passionate about our mission: producing investigative stories that rock the world.
 We value team-players who are willing to go beyond the duties on their job description to help the organization grow.
 ICIJ prides itself on supporting career development and nurturing skills to help each employee achieve their full potential.

 Your responsibilities and opportunities may include, but are not limited to:

-- Assist the ICIJ community with data and research tips
+- Oversee the work of ICIJ’s data and research team.

 Your skills and experience:

 - At least 7 years of experience as data editor or data journalist.

 - Experience in managing teams and coordinating data driven reporting.